MicrosoftDocs/cpp-docs.it-it/docs/standard-library/locale-functions.md

 ### <a name="parameters"></a>Parametri

+*Loc*
-*Loc* impostazioni locali const contenenti il tipo di facet a cui fa riferimento.
+Impostazioni locali const contenenti il tipo di facet a cui viene fatto riferimento.

 ### <a name="return-value"></a>Valore restituito